MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/lists.md

     - Create a list of messages or message log.
     - Create a contacts list.
     - Create the master pane in the [master/details pattern](master-details.md).
 A master/details pattern is often used in email apps, in which one pane (the master) has a list of selectable items while the other pane (details) has a detailed view of the selected item.

+> [!NOTE]
+> If you need to handle pointer events for a [**UIElement**](/uwp/api/Windows.UI.Xaml.UIElement) in a scrollable view (such as a ScrollViewer or ListView), you must explicitly disable support for manipulation events on the element in the view by calling [UIElement.CancelDirectmanipulation()](/uwp/api/windows.ui.xaml.uielement.canceldirectmanipulations).
+To re-enable manipulation events in the view, call [UIElement.TryStartDirectManipulation()](/uwp/api/windows.ui.xaml.uielement.trystartdirectmanipulation).

 ### Examples